GB&I 7 – 4 USA

 British Pathé video footage of the 1938 Match

-GB&I won the match for the first time.
-Whilst it may be going too far to say the victory saved the contest it undoubtedly gave it a shot of momentum.
+GB&I won the match for the first time in front of crowds estimated to be in the region of 12,000.
+Whilst it may be going too far to say the victory saved the contest it undoubtedly gave it some new momentum.
 The Walker Cup was a proper competition again and as such could still be considered relevant.

 The R&A Championship Committee introduced a new selection committee for the 1938 match consisting of Hugh Dickson, John Morrison, Tom Thirsk, Cyril Tolley and Bill Torrance.
-John Beck was appointed captain and 24 players were invited to attend trial matches held at St. Andrews around the time of the R&A’s 1938 Spring Meeting.
-The trials helped with selection and allowed the players to get to know each other a lot better than had previously been possible.
+John Beck was appointed non-playing captain.

-The emergence of Ireland’s Jimmy Bruin (18) as a genuinely world class player gave everyone concerned with the GB&I Walker cup team confidence that they would be more competitive in this 10th match.
-Bruin skipped the Amateur Championship, played at Troon the week before the Walker Cup, so he could conserve energy and practice at St. Andrews.
+The emergence of Ireland’s Jimmy Bruen (18) as a genuinely world class player gave everyone concerned with the GB&I Walker cup team confidence that they would be more competitive in this 10th match.
+Bruin was the standout player at the GB&I trials in early May and surprisingly skipped the Amateur Championship, played the week before the Walker Cup, so he could conserve energy and practice at St. Andrews.

 USA’s Fred Haas Jr turned pro in 1945 before the next match.
 He went on to become the first Walker Cup to also play in the Ryder Cup which the did in 1953.